gomorpheus/morpheus-docs/integration_guides/Clouds/google/google.rst

   .. image:: /images/integration_guides/clouds/gcp/1enable_apis.png

-#.
-In the search bar, search for "Compute Engine API"
+4. In the search bar, search for "Compute Engine API"

   .. image:: /images/integration_guides/clouds/gcp/2search_apis.png

-#.
-Select "Compute Engine API" and click ENABLE.
+5. Select "Compute Engine API" and click :guilabel:`ENABLE`.
 It may take a few moments for the API to be fully enabled

 ..
 Note:: If the button is labeled MANAGE rather than ENABLE, the API is already enabled.